o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 <a id="saving-preferences-to-file"></a>
 ### Example: Saving the Editor Preferences section of the Setting Registry to a file

-The following example below is how to use the SettingsRegistryMergeUtils DumpSettingsRegistryToStream function to save the Editor Preferences to a file the User local registry location(<root>/User/Registry)
+The example below is how to use the SettingsRegistryMergeUtils DumpSettingsRegistryToStream function to save the Editor Preferences to a file the User local registry location(<root>/User/Registry)

 **Dumping the Editor Preferences to a file** Expand source